 Use search engine optimization (SEO) tools like SEMRush or Ahrefs to identify geo-specific keywords.
 These include terms like “[location] family lawyer,” “best law firm [location],” and “[location] personal injury lawyer.”

-Then use these keywords throughout your content to increase your website’s visibility and get calls from people looking for help in your area.
+Integrate these localized keywords into your content to boost your website’s reach and attract potential clients in your area.

 Tip #3: Write for people, not search engines.